Universal's Halloween Horror Nights: History

 Halloween Horror Nights 15 in 2005 ran 19 nights, had seven haunted houses, and an admission of $59.75.
 This year was the first time an entire alternate reality (Terra Cruentus) was the basis for the entire event.
 Universal offered backstage tours of the Halloween Horror Nights sets.

 In 2006, "Horror Comes Home" to the Universal Studios Florida park for its sweet 16 celebration with the four previous icons.
 Admission was $59.95.
 It ran 19 nights, featuring seven haunted houses.

 For Halloween Horror Nights 17 in 2007, Universal Studios acquired the rights to use New Line Cinema's characters Freddy Krueger, Jason Voorhees, and Leatherface for Halloween Horror Nights.
 There were eight haunted houses.
 The event ran 23 days, with a ticket price of $64.95.

 2008's Reflections of Fear featured a new icon in the form of Dr. Mary Agana, an original take on the Bloody Mary legend.
 The event revolved around the realm of reflections where Mary dwelled.

 A musical tribute to The Rocky Horror Picture Show was added for the 18th and 19th installments.

 2010 marked the 20th installment of the event at the Orlando park.
 It was titled "Twenty Years of Fear", and it featured Fear as the event's icon.
 There were eight haunted houses.
 The event ran 23 nights and admission was $74.99.

 2011 (Halloween Horror Nights 21) and 2012 (Halloween Horror Nights 22): eight and seven haunted houses, respectively; 25 nights and 22 nights, respectively; $81.99 and $88.99.
 "Roaming hordes" replace scare zones and The Walking Dead arrive as the event icon in 2012.

 In 2011, Universal Studios Singapore began their Halloween Horror Nights event.
 There was one haunted house, the event ran seven nights, and admission was S$60.00.
-Universal Studios Singapore Halloween Horror Nights 2 in 2012, ran seven nights, had three haunted houses, with admission at S68.00.
+Universal Studios Singapore Halloween Horror Nights 2 in 2012, ran seven nights, had three haunted houses, with admission at S$68.00.
 By 2015, Singapore's Halloween Horror Nights 5 had grown to four haunted houses, three of which were designed using local Singaporean horror legends and myths.
 Singapore's Halloween Horror Nights 6, in 2016, featured five haunted houses, ran 16 nights, with admission at S$69.00.

 In 2012, Universal Studios Japan joined the Halloween Horror Nights franchise with an event themed to the Biohazard video games (known as Resident Evil in other countries).
 It ran 36 nights, from September 14 through November 11.
 Tickets were ¥8,400.
 By 2015, Universal Studios Japan had increased its "Universal Surprise Halloween at Universal Studios Japan" (which includes Halloween Horror Nights) to 59 days, featuring both daytime and nighttime activities.